ucdavis/FairMLCourse/Blog.md

 The 'cf' stands for "create file," and 'xf' means "extract files."
 Somehow 'tf' is for "list files."

+The files **onAttach.R** and **qeCmp.R** were in my current directory.
+I packed them into a new file (could have been existing) **test.tar**.
+I then checked it via 'tf'.
+To really test, I then went to a new directory and ran 'xf'; sure enough, the files did indeed then get created in that directory, copies of the original.

+Like any Unix command, you can obtain online help for **tar** by typing 'man tar'.

 **April 24, 2000:**